 Material-wise, you’ll find that most people like to use PVC pipes for this type of system.
 While these pipes are easily accessible and relatively inexpensive, their curved contour doesn’t provide the air-to-nutrient ratio that plants need for optimal growth.
 We, therefore, suggest that you source growing channels that are flatter at the bottom.

-Whether it’s an NFT or Deep Water Culture (DWC) system, hydroponic plants need containers that provide adequate structural support; enter net pots.
+Whether it’s an NFT or deep water culture (DWC) system, hydroponic plants need containers that provide adequate structural support.
+Net pots are perfect for the job.

 Source: Nature Hydro

-These eco-friendly containers house the plants in this system, and they are inserted along the top of the growing channels.
+These eco-friendly containers house the plants in this system and are inserted along the top of the growing channels.
 They are full of holes or slits that expose root systems to the nutrient solution.
-In addition to this, these holes assist with drainage and air circulation.
+Additionally, these holes assist with drainage and air circulation.

-While net pots can hold grow media, most NFT growers don’t use it as the roots in these systems often have more than enough nutrients, moisture, and oxygen.
+While net pots can hold grow media, most NFT growers don’t use them as the roots in these systems often have more than enough nutrients, moisture, and oxygen.

-Now that we’ve given you an overview of the components that make up a basic NFT hydroponic system let’s look at how they all work together.
+Now that you have an overview of the components that comprise a basic NFT hydroponic system, let’s look at how they all work together.

-First and foremost, an NFT system is not a passive system like the Kratky method discussed in our Hydroponic Basil Growing Guide.
-Instead, it is passive because it continuously uses a water pump to push nutrient solutions throughout the system.
+Before we outline the steps, it’s important to understand that an NFT system is not passive like the Kratky method discussed in our Hydroponic Basil Growing Guide.
+It is, in fact, passive because it continuously uses a water pump to push nutrient solutions throughout the system.

 Step 1

-An appropriate ratio of water and nutrients is mixed together in the reservoir chamber.
+An appropriate ratio of water and nutrients is added to the reservoir chamber.

 Step 2